Is there a diet for ADHD? Does it work?

 Certain vitamin supplements have also been shown to have a positive effect on children with ADHD.
 Include zinc, omega-3 fatty acids and fish oil, primrose oil to reduce hyperactivity & inattentiveness and improve concentration.
 Kids are not usually big fans of these supplements because they don’t like the oily taste or size of the capsule but they are now available in various palatable flavours.

 Check food labels carefully!
 Preservatives, added flavouring and colourants can all spark off problems, especially in children who are sensitive to these added chemicals.
 Watch out for sneaky culprits, tartrazine and MSG (monosodium glutamate) which are known to have adverse effects on your health.
 Choose unprocessed foods that are as natural as possible.
 Challenge your family to start eating clean by including whole foods, vegetables, fruits and whole grains, plus healthy proteins and fats.

 A good idea is to keep a food diary, recording what your child eats and then observing changes in behaviour.
 All children are different and it is a good idea to learn about what affects your child.
 When your child is bouncing around and it’s past his bedtime, it may be a good idea to try and remember what he ate earlier.

 - Choose natural remedies

 Together with a healthier diet and changing certain foods, try natural remedies to improve concentration and attention span.
-Feelgood Health’s mood, behaviour and concentration remedies, Focus Formula, BrightSpark, Triple Complex Brain Tonic and Mindsoothe Jr are effective, gentle and safe to use for children of all ages.
+Feelgood Health’s mood, behaviour and concentration remedies, Focus & Calm, BrightSpark, Triple Complex Brain Tonic and Mindsoothe Jr are effective, gentle and safe to use for children of all ages.